Dave Wiemers: Coaching career

-Tarleton State

 Wiemers served as the offensive coordinator at Tarleton State University in Stephenville, Texas for the 2007 season.

+In 2021, Wiemers was hired as the offensive coordinator for Carthage Senior High School.

 Personal life

 Dave's brother, Jon Wiemers, is the assistant head coach and offensive line coach for Southeast Missouri State University in Cape Girardeau, Missouri.
 His sister, Suzie Fritz, is the head volleyball coach at Kansas State University.